mzowera/mzowera.github.io/README.md

 - Contributed to the development of Knowledge Base Portals for the Information Quality Management Office (IQMO)
 - Focused on building accessible and well-structured information systems supporting document integrity and knowledge sharing
 - Collaborated in a multidisciplinary environment using Angular, .NET, and Git-based workflows
+- Developed SSO for multiple applications that work independently and communicate thru REST API

 ---